solana-labs/example-helloworld/README-installation-notes.md

 We suggest that you install Rust using the 'rustup' tool.
 Rustup will install the latest version of Rust, Cargo, and the other binaries used in Solana.

-For Linux users, follow the instructions at [Installing Rust](https://www.rust-lang.org/tools/install).
+Follow the instructions at [Installing Rust](https://www.rust-lang.org/tools/install).

-For Mac users, the Mac Homebrew command is `brew install rustup` and then `rustup-init`.
+For Mac users, Homebrew is also an option.
+The Mac Homebrew command is `brew install rustup` and then `rustup-init`.
 See [Mac Setup](https://sourabhbajaj.com/mac-setup/Rust/) & [Installing Rust](https://www.rust-lang.org/tools/install) for more details.